 Fair Trade supports producers in developing countries who are socially and economically marginalized.
 These artisans and small scale farmers lack economic opportunities and often face many challenges in finding international markets for their goods.

-This chart shows the differences between the conventional supply chain and the Fair Trade supply chain models
+This chart shows the differences between the conventional supply chain and the Fair Trade supply chain model for coffee.

+At the core of the fair trade model is a direct, cooperative, and in-depth relationship between buyers and sellers that keeps all of the principles of Fair Trade at the forefront.
 Fair Trade is about making a tremendous impact on artisan and farmer communities while offering great products to the public.
-Now you have a choice when making a purchasing decision: fairly traded products improve communities, meet nutritional needs, cover health care costs; the poor, especially women, are empowered; the environmental impact of production, sourcing, and transport is mitigated to the fullest extent possible.
+Now you have a choice when making a purchasing decision: fair trade purchases improve communities, meet nutritional needs, cover health care costs.
+The poor, especially women, are empowered.
+The environmental impact of production, sourcing, and transport is mitigated to the fullest extent possible.
 Such an impact is created because Fair Trade approaches development as a holistic process.

 These are the Nine Fair Trade Principles of the Fair Trade Federation that we are fully committed to: